 Best Uses for Rhubarb

 Rhubarb is suitable both as an ornamental and for use as a vegetable in recipes.
 It can be grown in a front yard as decorative planting, added to a garden plot for harvesting or even put along a fence line or flower bed area just to showcase its attractive appearance.
 While it is possible to grow a rhubarb plant in a container, it will need to be a deep one.
 This vegetable has a fairly extensive root system, so choose something that is a minimum of 20 inches deep to make sure it's suitable.
 Keep that in mind for planting beds as well.

 The rhubarb plant yields a good bounty once it is fully established, and if it is to be used for consumption, there are many different recipes that take advantage of its unique, tart taste.
 Many people like to grow this plant to make strawberry rhubarb pie, and the vegetable is sometimes even referred to as the "pie plant."
 That said, there are many other ways it can be used in cooking.
 Rhubarb: 50 Tried & True Recipes is a cookbook that highlights some interesting recipes, including drinks, sauces, desserts and more.

-There are many different varieties of rhubarb plants, so there are plenty from which to choose when planting.
-Some of the popular varieties include 'Canada Red,' 'Cherry Red,' and 'Valentine.'
-Flavor doesn't necessarily correspond to color, so it can be wise to do a little research before deciding which variety to grow.
-If you are planting as an ornamental, select a variety on its visual appeal and full-grown size.
+There are many different cultivars of rhubarb plants, so there are plenty from which to choose when planting.
+Some of the popular cultivars include 'Canada Red,' 'Cherry Red,' and 'Valentine.'
+Flavor doesn't necessarily correspond to color, so it can be wise to do a little research before deciding which cultivar to grow.
+If you are planting as an ornamental, select a cultivar on its visual appeal and full-grown size.
 Some are larger than others.
 Rhubarb also produces flowers late in the growing season, which adds to its appearance.

 - Common Name: Rhubarb